Death Whisperer 3

-Synopsis
+Plot

 In 1825, during the reign of King Bagyidaw, a Burmese woman fled across the river with her infant, pursued by British imperial troops.
-Her child was shot dead.
+She was shot in the hand, causing her to drop her child into the water.
+Despite her efforts to save it, the child was swept away by the river’s current.
 Overcome with rage, she cursed the goddess worshipped by the locals and burned down the shrine.
 Consumed by vengeance, she transformed into a Black Spirit, only to be sealed inside a stone coffin by Sayador, a powerful monk.

 Years later, in 1942, during the Pacific War, the Japanese army invaded Thailand and forced the local Karen into slavery to build the infamous Death Railway.
 When some captives escaped into a cave, the Japanese hunted them down mercilessly.
-To retaliate, the village elder Mawae performed a ritual to awaken the Black Spirit known as "Dà Yǒu."
+To retaliate, the village elder Mawae performed a ritual to awaken the Black Spirit known as "Dà Yǒu".
 Yet instead of serving only as a weapon of vengeance, the spirit turned violent, preying upon young women in the village.

-Decades passed, until 1978; three years after the events of the second installment.
+Decades passed, until 1976; three years after the events of the second installment.
 Yak, now grown into a calm and resolute young man, was determined to return to the army.
-Meanwhile, Yad, heavily pregnant, rejoined her family.
+Meanwhile, Yad, 7 months pregnant, rejoined her family.

 But tragedy soon struck again: Yee, the youngest sister, vanished mysteriously after school.
 Guided by Sarge Paphan, the siblings conducted a spirit-calling ritual, invoking Yam's ghost to seek answers.
-The spirit revealed that Yee had been taken to "Bongsanodbiang," a haunted forest said to be far more dangerous than the infamous Dong Khomot.
+The spirit revealed that Yee had been taken to "Bongsanodbiang", a haunted forest said to be far more dangerous than the infamous Dong Khomot.

 On their perilous journey, they encountered two local villagers, Yakhin and Kongmu, who warned them that no charm or incantation from the outside world could protect them there.
 It was only the silver bells that could serve as signs of looming danger.